sagemathinc/cocalc-doc/source/teaching-create-course.rst

 .. note::

     :ref:`upgrade-teacher-project-first`
-    Then check our :ref:`very frequently asked questions <teaching-vfaq>`.

 Log into CoCalc and click on the **Projects** icon in the top left hand corner of the screen.